-Plume’s main sailing ground includes the San Francisco Bay and Delta, as well as the nearby Pacific ocean from Bodega Bay to Monterey.
-The region has breathtaking scenery, strong current, and hazardous weather.
+Plume’s main sailing ground includes the San Francisco Bay and Delta, as well as the nearby Pacific Ocean from Bodega Bay to Monterey.
+The region has breathtaking scenery, strong currents, and hazardous weather.
 So sailing is always interesting!
+Pictures can be found at Photo Gallery / California.

 Below are some highlights of Plume’s journey: